itaishalom/ButtonToAction/README.md

 If you wish to add more actions:
 1. Add it to the Json file, the same format of the others.
-2. Add the declaration on the OnActionSelectedListener interface
-3. Implement on the view (MainActivity)
+2. Implement the logic on the view (MainActivity)
-4. Add the case the "onActionButtonPressed" function at the viewModel
+3. Add the type of the action and the name of the function functionMap on the MainActivity

 And that's it!